-ELECTRICAL SHOCK HAZARD - For your safety, turn off electrical power supply at service entrance panel before making any electrical connections to avoid possible electric shock hazard.
-Failure to do so can cause severe personal injury or death.
+- ▲WARNING ELECTRICAL SHOCK HAZARD For your safety, turn off electrical power supply at service entrance panel before making any electrical connections to avoid possible electric shock hazard.
+Failure to do so can cause severe personal injury or death. - NOTICEWiring must be N.E.C.
+Class 1.
+If original wiring as supplied with boiler must be replaced, use only type 105 °C wire or equivalent.
+Boiler must be electrically grounded as required by National Electrical Code ANSI/NFPA 70 latest edition.

-The installation must comply with: National Electrical Code and any other national, state, provincial or local codes or regulations.
+Installation must comply with:

+- 1. National Electrical Code and any other national, state, provincial or local codes or regulations. - 2.
 In Canada, CSA C22.1 Canadian Electrical Code Part 1, and any local codes.